 - Asynchronous inter-service communication: Services will exchange information using message buses, not persistent connections to network sockets and file shares.

-- Rich service portfolio: Services will expose metadata allowing them to be managed, consumed and orchestrated as part of broad service portfolio to include mobile and IoT app back ends, data storage and analytics, messaging, monitoring, and security.
+- Rich service portfolio: Services will expose metadata allowing them to be managed, consumed and orchestrated as part of a broad service portfolio to include mobile and IoT app back ends, data storage and analytics, messaging, monitoring and security.